gurugubelllik/IS20-Supporting-material/README.md

 Created for supporting the manuscript submitted to Interspeech 2020

-    Matlab implementation for Proposed and Baseline features is given in Demo.m
+    Matlab implementations for Proposed and Baseline features are given

     Feature extraction details are given in Is_2020_Supporting_Material_Purva.pdf